 We are here to support people affected by sepsis.
 Whether encountering problems with recovery, trying to support a loved one after they leave hospital or struggling with grief, the professional and experienced team is ready to offer information and support.

-Recent times has led to a slightly different way of working for us all, but the support we are able to provide remains very much business as usual.
-This includes our:
+Recent times have led to a slightly different way of working for us all, but the support we are able to provide remains very much business as usual.

 This remains unchanged.
 Despite us now working from home, the support line remains open 24 hours.
 Your call will initially be answered by a member of our team, who will not be a health professional, to take details of your situation and how we can contact you.
 A member of the Support Team will then call you back as soon as possible.
 Our freephone number is 0808 800 0029.
-You can also request email support by completing this form here.
+Alternatively, contact us by email here.

-The current climate has unfortunately lead to the postponement of our physical face-to-face groups.
-However, we are now hosting virtual groups using a platform called Zoom.
-It is a video and audio software that still allows us to provide valuable peer support to those affected by sepsis.
-The groups are facilitated by a Support Nurse with and attended by a UKST lead volunteer.
-If you’d like to join us virtually then complete this form here.
+The current climate has unfortunately led to the postponement of our physical face-to-face groups.
+However, we’re now using Zoom to host virtual groups.
+Once downloaded, most users find this platform helpful and straightforward.
+The groups are facilitated by a Support Nurse and attended by a UKST lead volunteer.
+If you’d like to join us virtually then complete this form.

 We have been working on developing new resources to help support people recovering from sepsis.
-This includes some practical and legal information and employers advice for those returning to work.
+This includes some practical and legal information and advice for employers for those returning to work.
 These will be available on our website soon.